-Our business services
+Our services for business

-Whether you're a start-up or an established brand, we have a range of services for you to choose from
+Whether you're a start-up or an established brand, we have a range of services for you to choose from.

 LJMU is one of the top universities in the UK for engaging with business and industry, with top-rated, award-winning Knowledge Transfer Partnerships and unique collaborations that combine our academic skills with the real world know-how of industry professionals.

 We offer dedicated Key Account Management to assess your needs and co-ordinate your access to our skills and expertise.

 How can we support you?

 Click on the tabs below to find out more about the services we offer: